 - Living in the moment

-- “If you know of a friend or family member in need, is it time to reach out and be of service to them?”
+“I call upon dog power to be aware when a friend or family member is in need so that I can reach out and be of service to them?”

 The Traditional Way